dhrubo55/personal-blog/content/posts/day-61-understanding-jmx-and-its-architecture-part-1.md

 -Dcom.sun.management.jmxremote.ssl=false
 ```

 this configuration is for non-production use case as the port is open withou any SSL security.
-Here the jmx port will be 5555 and then we will need to connect to this port from visualvm.
+Here the jmx port will be 9875 and then we will need to connect to this port from visualvm.
+This port is by default given.